ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Updated `UserDropdown` Component to display job positon below the user's name
 * Updated `useEffect` dependency in `providers.jsx`
 * Moved `user` object from `authenticationAtom` in `AuthenticationStore` to `userAtom` in `UserStore`
-* Fixed the warning thrown when both `birthday` gif and `rexWinner` gif are being loaded on page load by setting the `priority` prop to true
+* Fixed a warning thrown when both `birthday` gif and `rexWinner` gif are being loaded on page load by setting the `priority` prop to true
 * Added `ProfileStore` for profile components
 * Added `MainContent` Component
 * Added `RightBar` Component